A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

+In the context of modeling heat flow in plasmas, an important and highly undesirable consequence of the harmonic mean is its failure to recover analytic results for well-known verification test cases \cite{Kamm_LANL_2008}.
+For example, the self-similarity solutions discussed by Zel'dovich and Raizer \cite{Zeldovich_book} and Reinicke and Meyer-ter-Vehn \cite{Reinicke_PhysFluidsA_1991}, both of which feature a nonlinear thermal wave propagating into a region with initially zero temperature (and therefore zero conductivity), are fundamentally incompatible with \eq{eq:harmonic_mean}.
+This is because the flux on the cell face between the heated and unheated parts of the domain evaluates to zero, thereby stalling wave propagation.

+Similar results are shown in \fig{fig:1d_thermal_wave_propagation_test}, which features an initially strongly flux-limited thermal wave propagating in helium of uniform density $\rho=0.01\;\unit{g\,cm^{-3}}$ with an initial temperature profile described by $T(x \leq x_{0},t=0) \equiv T_{0\text{L}} = 1\;\unit{keV}$ and $T(x > x_{0},t=0) \equiv T_{0\text{R}} = 2.5\times10^{-5}\;\unit{keV}\;(= 293\;\unit{K})$.
+Using the harmonic mean, the wave front (dashed purple curve) travels only $2.5\;\unit{\mu m}$ from the initial temperature discontinuity at $x_{0} = 5\,\unit{\mu m}$ compared to the $45-50\;\unit{\mu m}$ predicted using other model combinations.
+Note also the spread in the position of the wave front and the downstream temperature caused by varying the interpolation function $f_{\text{interp}}$.
+In other test cases, where the thermal wave propagates between regions with similar conductivities (e.g.\;Shafranov's self-similar two-temperature shock tube \cite{Shafranov_SovPhysJETP_1957}), results using \eq{eq:harmonic_mean} are extremely similar to those obtained using \eq{eq:arithmetic_mean}.
+Such a result is of course expected since in this case both methods should converge with sufficient resolution \cite{Maddix_JComputPhys_2018}.

-Despite these concerns, we are motivated to include the harmonic mean option in our study due to its inclusion in numerical solutions to the heat equation \cite{Meyer_JComputPhys_2014} and other simulation codes used for HEDP research \cite{vanderHolst_AstrophysJSupplSeries_2011}.
-Furthermore, the choice of how to evaluate the maximum heat flux $Q_{\max}$ in \eq{eq:maximum_thermal_conductivity} at cell faces is also arbitrary and, in principle, independent to the choice applied for $\kappa_{\text{tab}}$.
-In this case the same rationale behind the arithmetic and contraharmonic mean interpolations applies, although there is no clear analogue to the reasoning behind use of the harmonic mean approach.
-We consider the latter as a means of examining flux restriction across material interfaces under conditions where the heat flow is dominated by the free-streaming contribution.
+Despite these concerns, we are motivated to include the harmonic mean option in our study due to its inclusion in other simulation codes used for HEDP research \cite{vanderHolst_AstrophysJSupplSeries_2011}.
+Furthermore, the choice of how to evaluate the maximum heat flux $Q_{\max}$ in \eq{eq:maximum_thermal_conductivity} at cell faces is also arbitrary and, in principle, independent to the choice applied to $\kappa_{\text{tab}}$.
+In this case, the same rationale behind the arithmetic mean interpolation of $Q_{\max}$ applies, although there is no clear analogue to the reasoning behind use of the harmonic mean approach.
+We consider the latter as a means of examining flux restriction under conditions where the heat flow is dominated by the free-streaming contribution \eqref{eq:max_heat_flux}.